Connect learningml-editor with lml-scratch

 Fuente: https://commons.wikimedia.org/wiki/File:Reverse_Proxy.png

-What interests us about this gossip is that requests that arrive with the same domain but with different routes, can be resolved on servers that listen on different ports.
-In this way, for the client that makes the original request, all the responses come from the same domain, which is what we try to achieve so that the web browser (that is, the client) allows us to use the LocalStorage and Broadcast Channel mechanisms.
+What is interesting about this “gizmo” is that requests arriving with the same domain but with different paths can be resolved on servers listening on different ports.
+That way, for the client making the original request, all responses come from the same domain.
+This is what we are trying to achieve so that the web browser (i.e. the client) allows us to use the LocalStorage and Broadcast Channel mechanisms.

-There are many solutions for deploying a reverse proxy.
-I will tell the one I use for the development of LearningML, based on nginx, which is enough to work on problems that require connection between learningml-editor and lml-scratch in development.
+There are many solutions to deploy a reverse proxy.
+I will tell the one I use for LearningML development, based on Nginx, enough to work on the problems that require connection between learningml-editor and lml-scratch in development.

 worker_processes 1;